MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

    ![selected metric](../Images/WpA/Tutorials/custom-metric-05.png)

    d.
 Define the filter by adding details in the three boxes.
 Optionally, define other filters (if others are available) by selecting AND or OR and adding details to the additional filters.
+Also see [NOT Operators](#not-operators).

    e.
 When you are finished customizing the metric (adding filters), select the **confirm** option at the right side of the page.
 You have now added a base metric and customized it.

 7. Optionally, you can now change the base metric to a different one.
 To do this, follow these steps: